Power-Mini-RAG/RAG/README.md

 ```

 * update `.env` with your credetials
+### This is a set of codes that work to clean and remove Containers and images to start over

 ### Stop all Containers if used WSl and if used windows just remove sudo  in this code :
 ```bash